VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 ### Core helium burning with step overshooting

-Now lets add some overshooting on top of the helium burning core to see how it impacts the evolution.
-For core helium burning, lets use a moderate step overshooting, namely f_ov = 0.1 and f0_ov = 0.005.
-In lab1, we added overshooting on the top of the hydrogen burning core by using the following lines:
+Now add some overshooting on top of the helium-burning core to see how it impacts the evolution.
+For core helium burning, use a moderate step overshooting, namely f_ov = 0.1 and f0_ov = 0.005.
+In lab1, we added overshooting on top of the hydrogen burning core by using the following lines:

 ```